-Hives and Angioedema: Hives is a sudden allergic skin reaction.
+Hives and Angioedema: Hives are a sudden allergic skin reaction.
 Hives are raised reddish bumps that cause severe itching.
 Angioedema is similar to hives but the welts are larger and involve a deeper layer in the skin.
 Allergies, insect stings and bites, stress, exercise, and infections are common causes of hives and angioedema.
 In mild cases, no treatment is needed.
-Severe reactions should be treated by a health-care provider.
+Severe reactions should be treated by a health care professional.

 Rash A rash is a visible skin outbreak.
 Examples of noninfectious rashes include eczema, psoriasis, contact dermatitis, seborrheic dermatitis, rosacea, hives, and allergic dermatitis.
 Types of infectious rashes include ringworm, impetigo, scabies, herpes, chickenpox, and shingles.
 Rashes may be caused by fungi, viruses, bacteria, and parasites.
 Treatment depends upon the type of rash.

 Expert Views and News